cubedparadox/Cubeds-Unity-Shaders/README.md

 ============

 A compilation of custom shaders for Unity3D.
-You can download the latest version of this package to import **here**: [CubedsShaders.unitypackage](https://github.com/cubedparadox/Cubeds-Unity-Shaders/raw/master/Packages/CubedsShaders.unitypackage)
+You can get the latest release [here](https://github.com/cubedparadox/Cubeds-Unity-Shaders/releases)
 Currently built for Unity 5.6.3p1

 ## Shaders